Determination of the Kinematic Parameters from SNe Ia and Cosmic Chronometers: Analyses and Results

 First of all, in order to do a model comparison among all parametrizations, we have calculated the Bayesian Information Criterion (BIC) \cite{Schwarz78,Liddle04,JesusEtAl16} for them.
 The BIC is given by: \be \text{BIC}=-2\ln\mathcal{L}_{max}+p\ln N=\chi^2_{min}+p\ln N \ee where $p$ is the number of free parameters and $N$ is number of data.
 The BIC values found for all models can be seen on Table \ref{bic}.

-As can be seen, models M1 - M3 are favoured by this BIC analysis.
+As can be seen, models M1 - M3 are favoured by this BIC analysis\footnote{ In order to conclude this, we have used the Jeffreys' scale as explained, for instance, in \cite{KassRaftery95,JesusEtAl16}.}.
 In Table \ref{results}, we can have a general view of the results for parametrizations M1 - M8.
 As one can see, the value obtained for $H_0$ is quite similar for all models.
-Here, we shall mention that we have avoided to use the Hubble constant from local SNe Ia \cite{H0Riess}, as it is currently in tension \cite{H0tension} with high redshift estimates in the context of dynamical models from Cosmic Microwave Background measurements \cite{Planck18}.
+Here, we shall mention that we have avoided to use the Hubble constant from local SNe Ia \cite{H0Riess}, as it is currently in tension \cite{H0tension} with high redshift estimates in the context of dynamical models from Cosmic Microwave Background measurements \cite{Planck18}\footnote{We should also mention that one point in the $H(z)$ dataset, at $z=0.47$, from \cite{RatsimbazafyEtAl17}, can have a larger uncertainty than the one estimated by \cite{MaganaEtAl17}.
+That is why \cite{MaganaEtAl17} {chose to combine the statistical and systematic uncertainties of this point through a midpoint method.
+That is, they estimate the uncertainty of this point from an arithmetic average of the statistical and systematic uncertainties, instead of using the more recommended method of the quadrature sum of both types of uncertainties.} However, we have analyzed model M3 with this new uncertainty and the difference was negligible for the parameters in comparison with Table \ref{results}.}.
 Local SNe Ia data indicate $H_0=73.2\pm1.3$ km/s/Mpc, while CMB data from Planck 2018 indicate $H_0=67.4\pm0.5$ km/s/Mpc.
-We can see that although our result is independent of dynamics, it is more in agreement with the CMB result, which can shed some light on this called ``$H_0$ tension''.
+We can see that although our result is independent of dynamics, it is more in agreement with the CMB result. {To be more precise, $H_0$ from M3 is compatible with CMB within 0.7$\sigma$, while it is marginally compatible with SNe Ia data at 1.9$\sigma$.}

 The mean values of the deceleration parameter are all compatible, given the uncertainties.
 The jerk parameter $j_0$ also presents compatibility among all models, at least at 2$\sigma$ c.l.
 The result for jerk is also in agreement with \cite{hassan2020}, where they have found $j_0=1.038^{+0.061}_{-0.023}$, using BAO+Pantheon SNe Ia+Cosmic Chronometers, in context of model M3.
 The snap parameter $s_0$, however, presents an incompatibility at the model M2 when compared to models M1 and M3.